Professor, Faculty of Health Sciences, Department of Emergency Medicine

 Secretary, CACME / Secrétaire, CAÉMC

-Her commitment to Medical Education led her to complete a Master of Health Professions Education degree from the University of Illinois at Chicago, and a PhD in Curriculum and Instruction, also from the University of Illinois at Chicago.
+She completed a Master of Health Professions Education degree, a PhD in Curriculum and Instruction as well as a Certificate in Educational Research Methodology, all from the University of Illinois at Chicago.

-Dr. Blouin serves as Secretary for the Committee on Accreditation of Canadian Medical Schools (CACMS) and for the Committee on Accreditation of Continuing Medical Education (CACME).
+Dr. Blouin is currently the Secretary for the Committee on Accreditation of Canadian Medical Schools (CACMS) and for the Committee on Accreditation of Continuing Medical Education (CACME).

 She has received several teaching awards including the inaugural Department of Emergency Medicine Teaching award, the prestigious Faculty of Health Sciences Education award, and the CAEP Teacher of the Year award.